bordwalk2000/Staff-Calendar/README.md

 New-StaffCalendar -year 1997 -users "Jack O", "Sam C", "Daniel J"
 ````

-##  ⚠️ Caution
-Clicking around in the temp excel file that is currently being populated will cause some errors.

 ## 💿 Installation

 The StaffCalendar PowerShell Module is published to the PowerShell Gallery.
 You can install it into your user profile by running the following command.